 Pop songs that don’t summon something of the era they were recorded in or seem to want to be set in usually get stuck to where I was when they struck me.
 I hear Jefferson Airplane cry out that it’s no secret on a supermarket sound system and I’m in a coffee house with its door open to a side street.
 Traffic breezes from the near end of the block.
 A theatre producer seated behind me is on a long phone call.
 His rehearsals have had a rocky start.
 Does the person who phoned him know of any photographers?
 He finishes his coffee and is gone before I turn to see him.
 I never decode from his side of the conversation what show is opening soon, nine summers ago.

 Almost no orchestral works have picked up specific images for me.
-I don’t know why.
-Compositions’ complexity eluding my half-tutored listening; human voices’ presence or absence; no aspect or combination is as consistent as the result.
+Why, I can’t say.
+Compositions’ complexity eluding my half-tutored listening?
+Human voices’ presence or absence?
+No aspect or combination is as consistent as the result.

 Apart from Gershwin’s glissandos through Jazz Age New York and Paris, of orchestral music only Brahms’s Third Symphony carries me into realistic scenes.
 The Second is towering midday, the Fourth nightfall, but I hear them in the light of the day I’m in.
 The Third always plays from the afternoon half of the nineteenth century.
 Most often lately I’m listening on a run.
 If I start out on my most frequent route at the first movement’s opening F–A♭–F in a performance that takes the exposition repeat, and if I keep a good pace with no wait to cross main roads, as the second movement ebbs I reach a favorite stretching-out spot.
 Two streets in close parallel, one busy, one still except for neighborhood traffic, are crossed by a third.
 From a curb on the side street, I can see thoroughfare traffic, and its exhaust doesn’t reach me.
 I position my shadow in the trunk shadows of not yet leafed out trees, or in the deep of summer shadows.
 The third movement begins, “Poco allegetto.”
 Cellos play the main theme through.